henryhoenig/race_louisville_traffic_stops/README.md

 &nbsp;
 &nbsp;
 &nbsp;

 ![Alt Text](capstone_images/searches_latino_white_officers.png)
 &nbsp;
 &nbsp;
 &nbsp;
 &nbsp;

-## The role of geography
+## The role of geography in outcomes
 &nbsp;
 &nbsp;
+### Louisville ranks as the 30th most segregated city in the U.S., according to the Census Bureau.
 &nbsp;
 &nbsp;
-#### Louisville ranks as the 30th most segregated city in the U.S., according to the Census Bureau.
 &nbsp;
 &nbsp;
+![Alt Text](capstone_images/divisions.png)

 &nbsp;
 &nbsp;
-![Alt Text](capstone_images/divisions.png)
 &nbsp;
 &nbsp;

+### The one division where white motorists more likely to be searched than Black ones

+* In second division: 73% of all stops were of Black motorists, but white motorists faced higher probability of being searched.

+* In 10,000 simulations, the probability of white motorists facing greater chance of search was 1.0

 &nbsp;
 &nbsp;

 ![Alt Text](capstone_images/2nd_div_bw_all_off.png)

 &nbsp;
 &nbsp;
 &nbsp;